Locked and Unlocked Phones

 If you opt for an unlocked phone, you will have more phone choices.
 This is because carriers typically sell from a limited collection of cell phones.
 For example, if you want a OnePlus 8 phone, you wouldn’t be able to find it at a Verizon store even though they are compatible with one another.

 An advantage to an unlocked phone is that you can choose from the hundreds of mobile devices offered around the world.
 You wouldn’t have to pick from whatever phones your local carrier happens to be selling at that moment.
 With an unlocked phone, you can even choose from the devices offered outside your own country.
-There will be limits in some countries, but overall, you will have a wider selection of phones available to you if you’re looking for an unlocked device.

 This nearly endless pool of options allows you to find the perfect phone for you at the best price possible.
 With a carrier-locked device, you could be stuck paying the list price for a cell phone that’s not even what you really wanted simply because that was your only option.
 With unlocked devices, that isn’t an issue.